oldchefski/Rearc-quest/README.md

 #### terraform/quest.tf
 ##### Security Groups
 A security group is created for use with our application.
-This SG will allow our app to send and recieve to it's clients.
+This SG will allow our app to send and recieve to its clients.
 Allows inbound ports 80/TCP, 443/TCP, 3000/TCP from any source address.
 Allows all outbound traffic on any port using any protocol destined for the default gateway.